Shopify/react-native-skia/docs/docs/snapshot-views.md

 ::::info

-On Android, it is safer to use collapsable=false on the root view of the snapshot to prevent the root view from being removed by React Native.
+`makeImageFromView` is not support on Fabric yet ([see #2002](https://github.com/Shopify/react-native-skia/issues/2002)).

 ::::info

+On Android, it is safer to use `collapsable=false` on the root view of the snapshot to prevent the root view from being removed by React Native.
+If the view is optimized away, `makeImageFromView` will crash.

 ```tsx twoslash
 import { useState, useRef } from "react";